Frances Widdowson: Career

-In January 2023, the University of Lethbridge canceled a guest lecture by Widdowson titled “How Does Woke-ism Threaten Academic Freedom?” after complaints by students and faculty at the university.
+In January 2023, the University of Lethbridge canceled a guest lecture by Widdowson titled "How Does Woke-ism Threaten Academic Freedom?" after complaints by students and faculty at the university.
 She returned to the town to give her lecture at the Lethbridge Public Library.
 In July, Widdowson sued the University of Lethbridge for canceling her scheduled lecture.
 The lawsuit was filed by the Justice Centre for Constitutional Freedoms.

-Widows on is working a manuscript entitled The Woke Academy: How Advocacy Studies Murder Academic Disciplines and Effective Policy Development.
+Widdowson is working on a manuscript entitled The Woke Academy: How Advocacy Studies Murder Academic Disciplines and Effective Policy Development.

+Widdowson is skeptical of certain claims regarding the Indian residential school system, challenging assertions that First Nations children are buried at the Kamloops Residential School in the absence of forensic confirmation.

+Widdowson has repeatedly questioned the conclusiveness of ground penetrating radar (GPR) used to identify potential graves at the former Kamloops Residential School.
+She has written "GPR is incredibly inaccurate and is completely inconclusive.
+You must excavate if you're going to find what is beneath the soil."
+However, Sean Carleton, professor of Indigenous Studies at the University of Manitoba, said that this was "incorrect technically in archeological work" and noted that GPR is a useful tool, especially when used in combination with historical records indicating a cemetery is there, along with first-hand testimony of survivors of Kamloops.
+Carleton further explained, "Much of this work is being done in graveyards that have lost their markings, and that work, the pattern work that can be done can confirm based on existing graves that these are fairly certain."

-In May 2025, she co-produced a documentary about Canadian Indian residential school gravesites titled What Remains: Exposing the Kamloops Mass Grave Deception’s.
+In May 2025, she co-produced a documentary about Canadian Indian residential school gravesites titled What Remains: Exposing the Kamloops Mass Grave Deception's Impact on Powell River.

+She has attended several campus events in British Columbia related to the residential school gravesites, often challenged by counter-protesters and requiring police presence.

-Awards and honors
+Awards and honours

 Widdowson's book Disrobing the Aboriginal Industry was short-listed for the 2008 Donner Prize.

 Personal life

 Widdowson is married to Albert Howard.